eyecantell/fileclip/README.md

 - **Timeouts**:
   - If `wl-copy` or `xclip` time out, check the debug output in `fileclip` and run the logged command manually.
   - Increase timeout in `file_clip.py` (e.g., `timeout=10`).

+## Limitations

+ - The upper limit for the number of files that can be copied/pasted has not been tested.
+The typical use case is expected to be a handful of files (e.g., 5-10).
+For very large directories, performance may degrade due to clipboard size limits or subprocess timeouts—test incrementally if needed.
+ - In container/WSL environments, native file references may fall back to text URIs, which paste as URLs rather than direct file copies in some Windows applications.

 ## Development